Increasing user retention by 7% with a new onboarding

 Step 1: Research

-The UXR team interviewed several talent seekers, both active users and recently acquired users, to better understand the challenges they faced when using Torre.
-Through these interviews, the following issues were identified:
+The UX Research team interviewed several talent seekers (TS), including active, retained and recently acquired ones, to better understand their challenges when using Torre.
+They found the following:

-• Only 30% of users were able to hire someone through Torre’s platform.
+1. Only 30% of TS were able to hire someone through Torre’s platform.

 • The first issue could be a consequence of poor user retention, as hiring is rarely a quick process.